Girchi/Media-Girchi/README.md

 # Media-Girchi
-Girchi News - Node.js app for scrapping the news from the couple of sources
+Girchi News - Node.js/Express app for scrapping the news from some sources

 ## Installing the app with Docker
   1. `docker pull nikanabakhteveli/media-girchi`